 - The Nicknamer: Beaver boy calls Quack, Peep and Chirp "Blue Sailor", "Yellow Guy" and "Red Round" respectively.

-- Not Allowed to Grow Up: Peep will forever remain a baby chicken, even though they've been through too may winters to count.
+- Not Allowed to Grow Up: Peep will forever remain a baby chicken, even though they've been through too many winters to count.
+Also, Chirp stays a fledgling.

 - Only Sane Woman: Chirp.
 Nelly fills this role when it's not Chirp.